valknight/tidal-desktop/README.md

 #### Procedure

-> This has been tested on Ubuntu 18.04.2 LTS - general steps will be the same, however the path of libpepflashplayer may change
+> This has been tested on Ubuntu 18.04.2 LTS AMD64- your system may vary

 1. Clone / download this repository
 2. Open up a terminal in said directory